yuchaojiang/CODEX/README.md

 * [Mappability](https://github.com/yuchaojiang/CODEX/blob/master/mouse/getmapp.R)

 ## Common questions
   * How many samples does CODEX need?
-Should I separate samples in batches?
+Should I separately run samples from different batches?
+    We have applied CODEX to data set of 30 to 500 samples.
+Yes, samples from different batches are highly recommended to run separately.